Amazing Ways to go GREEN with Bamboo Flooring and Oriental Rugs

-We like to keep everything environmentally saavy here at Rugknots,
+We like to keep everything environmentally savvy here at RugKnots, even our floors!

 So why is bamboo making such a HUGE comeback recently?